 If you’re looking for inspirational tips for expressing your gratitude to your mother (or any mother figure), you’ve come to the right place.
 We’ve spoken with well-known marriage counselor Dr. Gary Chapman, who has authored many books, including “The 5 Love Languages,” and Katy Mann, founder of Indy with Kids and mom to several kids, to help you prepare for this special holiday.

 Find out what Mom likes

 First, you need to figure out what your mom would appreciate for Mother’s Day.
-“Of the five love languages, one will speak more deeply to your mom,” Gary says.
+“Of the five love languages, one will speak more deeply to your mom,” Chapman says.
 If you’re not familiar with the five love languages, they are ways that people prefer to be loved.
-For example, some people like gifts while others prefer to spend time with family and friends.
+For example, some people like gifts whereas others prefer to spend time with family and friends.

 For moms who appreciate quality time, you might want to participate in an activity you know she’d enjoy.
 If she likes gifts, you can ask your father or your mother’s best friend what she might enjoy as a gift.
 If you don’t have much money, even picking a flower can mean a lot.